 Alice is proud of the life she worked so hard to build.
 At fifty years old, she’s a cognitive psychology professor at Harvard and a world-renowned expert in linguistics with a successful husband and three grown children.
 When she becomes increasingly disoriented and forgetful, a tragic diagnosis changes her life—and her relationship with her family and the world—forever.

-I didn’t review this book immediately after reading it.
-I was just so overcome with its content, and the fact that I was at that time witnessing the demise of my aunt to Alzheimer’s.
-This made it imminently challenging for me to approach this review.
-However, it’s been a year now and my aunt has since died.
-In some ways she died twice, first she seemed to die mentally, no longer able to connect with me verbally or visually—looking through me and no longer at me; and then, almost a year and a half later, she died physically—that day was noted on her death certificate.
+I found that I couldn’t review this book immediately after reading it.
+I was just so overcome with its content and the fact that I was, at that time, seeing Alzheimer’s hasten my aunt’s demise.
+The experience made it almost impossible for me to approach this review.
+But, it’s been a year now and my aunt has passed on.
+It seems she died twice in some ways, at first mentally, no longer able to connect with me verbally or visually, looking through me and no longer at me; and then dying physically, about a year and a half later, on the day that was noted on her death certificate.

-I read Lisa Genova’s book, Still Alice, while observing my aunt’s first death.
-The read was resonant in many ways, but mostly in that it validated my feelings of loss and the fear of abandoning a life’s trajectory, hers and mine, to honor the present.
-So, you could say I loved the book, and my crocodile tear stains on its pages were a testament to that love.
-The conflict between the characters was real, their dialog and emotions were real; in fact, the only thing to take me from the reality of Still Alice, was socio-economics.
-By using scene and setting, author, Lisa Genova placed Alice and her almost idyllic family in the socio-economic minority—a minority with adequate financial means to deal with this devastating disease.
-While raising Alzheimer’s awareness, Still Alice, unintentionally raised the fact that there are gaping social inequities in how we care for Alzheimer’s patients.
+I remember reading Lisa Genova’s, Still Alice, while observing my aunt’s first death.
+The book resonated with me in many ways, but mostly in ways that validated my feelings of loss.
+It confirmed what I thought it was to abandon a life’s trajectory and to get stuck in the present.
+So, yeah, I loved the book, and the stains of my crocodile tears on its pages were a testament to that.
+The conflict between the Genova’s characters was real, their dialog and emotions were real; in fact, I was only taken from the reality of the story by its romanticized socio-economic premise.
+You see, Genova, with scene and setting, wrote the character, Alice, and her almost idyllic family, into a socio-economic minority, and that minority had more than adequate financial means to deal with this devastating disease.
+While Still Alice was successful at raising Alzheimer’s awareness, it also raised the fact that there are gaping social inequities in how we care for patients with the disease.

-In the end, Alice, although I love the romanticism and emotion surrounding her, was not indicative of the many that suffer from being priced out of care.
+Alice, although I loved the dramatization of her in this literary form, was not indicative of the many that suffer from being priced out of long- and short-term care.

-In a year, give or take, when Alice’s daughter gets an acting role, she and her father will have to devise a contingency plan for Alice’s care.
-I know this is less than romantic when compared to Genova’s masterfully written scenes that capture the emotional genesis of this family’s shift from enjoying Alice as the healthy matriarch with squabbling adult offspring, to the necessitation of getting real—real fast.
-Perhaps though, the pragmatics surrounding Alzheimer’s is another book.
+In a year, give or take, when Alice’s daughter gets an acting role, she and her father will have to devise a contingency plan for care.
+This is less than romantic compared to Genova’s beautifully written scenes, scenes in which we transition from, Alice, the healthy matriarch with squabbling adult offspring, to Alice, the woman who’s health necessitates getting real—really fast—but pragmatics surrounding Alzheimer’s are perhaps not for this book.

-Instead, Still Alice commiserates with the human condition in a similar way to what community does.
-After Alice’s diagnosis and when she’s still highly functioning, she builds community through both in-person and online connections with other early-onset patients.
-Connections and the notion of relying on community are an overarching theme of the book, beginning with Alice’s connection to academia, and then the conflicted connectedness of her family, then the community connection built between fellow patients, and finally the most important connection being the communion between Alice and her daughter when the disease puts past offenses properly in perspective.
+Genova is instead more interested in comparing the human condition to notions of community building in this writing.
+After the Alzheimer’s diagnosis, when Alice is still highly functioning, Genova shows the character build community through both in-person and online connections with other early-onset patients.
+We see that these connections and the idea of community are an overarching theme of the book.
+They begin with Alice’s connection to academia, and move into the conflicted connectedness of her family.
+They’re illustrated in the community connections that Alice forms between fellow patients and herself, and finally, and most importantly perhaps is the connection between Alice and her daughter especially as the disease eventually puts into perspective, the angst in their relationship.
 This is why I not only recommend you read the book, but use it to connect with a loved one.

-As is usually the case, you should read the book first—the audio version is available and narrated by the author—then if you feel inclined, view the movie.
-In the movie, actor Julianne Moore who plays Alice, is especially convincing, but the whole cast is stellar despite the impetus for some of their interactions getting lost through the medium.
-That is, the movie simply doesn’t allow each of the relationship backstories to adequately unfold and with that a lot of the experience of how the disease affects Alice’s psyche is lost.
+As usually is the case, you should read the book first—the audio version is available and narrated by the author—then if you feel inclined, view the movie.
+Julianne Moore plays Alice in the movie and is especially convincing as the character.
+In fact, the whole cast creates a truly believable family, even as impetus for some of the interactions gets a little lost in the film medium.
+In other words, film can’t do what a book does; that is, give the character relationships and backstories adequate time to unfold.
+The film seems to lose some of the sense of how the disease affects Alice’s psyche.